Project name - GuzoGo

 The project aims to bring customer satisfaction, to have more customers, to increase in yearly income, to increase the number of downloads of the app, and to help the company grow.

 I am one of the four designers team with in a team of engineers, back- end and front- end developers.
 On this specific project I did most of the UX/UI design process including research to understand the problem, define the research results, sketching, create low and medium wireframes, Visual design, prototype and mockups.

 The challenge of this project is to discover the pain points of GuzoGo users, to enhance user engagement, and increase the number of users.
 To come up with a solution that could help users to book their flights in the best possible engaging user experience.

 The design process

 Getting to know the business goal

 When it comes to the design process the first thing i did was a kick off call, interviewing Fitsum who is the business owner, and collect as much necessary information from him, how he want the product to be, and where we could work to find the best solution.

-To know my target users, Now from my call interview i know the target group to whom i am designing for, my target users are any one who uses a mobile phone, who travels, business owners, who are busy to compare between airlines (mostly Ethiopians) and those who use a mobile device.
+To know my target users, From my call interview i know the target group to whom i am designing for, my target users are any one who uses a mobile phone, who travels, business owners who are busy to compare between airlines and mostly Ethiopians.